hardwario/bc-website/content/doc/basics/project-workflow.md

 ### Phase #5: Playground Bootstrap

-For most of our projects, we use **Node-RED** application (and web-server) that allows you to create automation flows visually with a drag-and-drop style.
-This tool perfectly integrates with MQTT protocol, which is the fundamental foundation of the **BigClown IoT Kit**.
+For most of our projects, we use the **Node-RED** client (and web-server) which allows you to create automation flows visually using an intuitive drag-and-drop interface.
+This tool perfectly integrates with the MQTT protocol, a fundamental to **BigClown IoT Kit** ecosystem.

-Because there is a set of software components, that repeat over and over again, we put them in the bundle we call the **BigClown Playground** and you can install it on your desktop on **Windows**, **macOS** and **Ubuntu**.
+We've bundled up all the essential software you need to get a project started in the **BigClown Playground**, compatable with **Windows**, **macOS** and **Ubuntu**.

 {{% note "warning" %}}Those users who use the **BigClown Raspbian** image on **Raspberry Pi** can skip this part since it comes already pre-installed on the image.{{% /note %}}